-Our Academic Registrar, Richard Stock, tells us more about all the support we can offer our students to help them to prepare and to succeed.
+Our Academic Registrar, Richard Stock, tells us more about how we’re planning to keep you informed throughout the vacation and how we’re doing everything we can to help you succeed.

 How we can support you

-We provide a wide range of academic skills support.
+- You may want to access our academic skills support.
 There are webinars and individual support sessions provided by the Skills for Success team.
 Events are bookable via CareerHub and more information about the support available can be found on our academic skills pages.
-Please book a place, or if you have a specific inquiry, please ask: we are here to help.
+We are here to help.

 Student Support Services